Pitt Street Station is being developed in the central business district (CBD) of Sydney, Australia, as part of the integrated…

-The Northern Line upgrade is being carried out as part of the London Underground Major Regeneration Scheme to increase annual Tube journeys from 1 billion to 1.5 billion by 2020.
-The UK Department for Transport confirmed £39bn ($61.4bn) of funding for this scheme to TfL in 2008.
+The upgrade of the line is being carried out as part of the London Underground Major Regeneration Scheme to increase annual Tube journeys from one billion to 1.5 billion by 2020.
+The UK Department for Transport confirmed a £39bn ($61.4bn) investment for this scheme in 2008.

-The Northern Line extension is expected to be completed by 2020.
-A consortium of Ferrovial Agroman and Laing O'Rourke won the £500m design and build contract for the extension in August 2014.
+The London Underground Northern Line extension is expected to be completed by late-2021.
+A consortium of Ferrovial Agroman and Laing O’Rourke won the £500m design and build contract for the extension in August 2014.

 The Northern Line is one of the oldest and busiest tube lines on the London Underground network.
 The line covers 58km and includes 50 stations (36 of them below ground).
 The line connects the southernmost station Morden with High Barnet, Edgware and Mill Hall East in the north.

 The line features a branching layout near Central London.
 Trains can run via either of its two central London branches, Bank and Charing Cross.
 The line is used by more than 900,000 passengers a day and more than 200 million passengers a year.

 The Northern Line features the London Underground’s deepest station (58.5m below ground level) at Hampstead.
 Angel station features the longest (60m) escalators in Western Europe.
 The line also features the longest (27.8km) tunnel in the underground network which is located between East Finchley and Morden (via Bank).